zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

   * If you find a *msgid* that needs an update please see section [Updates to msgids] for how to report it.

+* If there is a `{...}` in the *msgid* then [Arguments for test case messages] will help with the type of data if not obvious.

+* Try to translate as close to the original as possible, but still make sure that the language is sound and valid.

 * Inspect every *fuzzy entry* (tagged with "fuzzy").
 Update *msgstr* if needed and remove the "fuzzy" tag.
 The "fuzzy" tag must always be removed.